twwu123/ft-cardano-fluidswaps-sc/audit.md

 - This may be out of the scope of this Audit, but I have included a proof of concept of an implementation of a validator that could be used as the "smart account".

 - Biggest issue I have with the current implementation of the "smart accounts" is that the message appears to be some level of instructions that will be signed by the ethereum / bitcoin keys, but it's very difficult to identify exactly what each subsequent byte means.
 In particular, the `Send` instruction includes an incredible amount of information, and you have to reason about whether the final transaction accurately represents the signed `Send` instruction.

+- Spending multiple inputs from the same "smart account" results in huge amount of duplicated checks, if possible, delegate the checks to a withdrawal script.